iemilov/caafs-device-client/README.md

 ## Usage

 This application is supposed to be used from the [Caafs Platform](https://github.com/iemilov/caafs-platform).
-Nevertheless you still can use it with your own platform.
+Nevertheless this app is independant from the platform and you still can use it with your own solution.

 1. [Send Commands to this Application remotely](https://github.com/iemilov/caafs-platform/wiki/Device-Management#execute-methods-on-a-device)
 2. [Get the execution progress of command](https://github.com/iemilov/caafs-platform/wiki/Device-Management#view-command-progress)